 Welcome to Environmental Forensic Sciences Centre

 Forensic methods use science and its findings as a tool to detect illegal activities, in this case environmental crime.
 Probably the world’s best wildlife forensics facility is the U.S. Fish and Wildlife Forensics Laboratory, which is our benchmark.
-You can see what such a lab looks like here.
+You can see what such a lab looks like here and here.

 Areas of research